February 28th

 Meaning of the subhAShita:

-There are many people who know (about) morality, know the inner order of conduct, know the Vedas (sacred knowledge), know the scriptures or know the Supreme Spirit Himself.
+There are many people (in this world) who know (about) morality, know the inner order of conduct, know the Vedas (sacred knowledge), know the scriptures, or know the Supreme Spirit Himself.
 But rare are those who know about their own ignorance.

 Commentary:

-In the world, we see people who are experts in many different areas.
-They are well versed in morality, the code of conduct, Scripture and many other highly regarded subjects in life.
-They pride themselves on their prowess (and preach too!)
+In the world, we see people who are experts in many different arenas.
+They are well-versed in morality, the code of conduct, the Scriptures, and many other highly regarded subjects of life.
+They pride themselves in their prowess (and preach too!)
 We find such people in abundance.

 pada vigrahaH: